NatronGitHub/natron-python-scripting/Python_GUI/selectSimilarByClass/README.md

 # selectSimilarByClass

-Sets timeline In/Out points.
+All nodes of the selected type will be selected in the Node Graph.

 ### HOW TO USE IT

 * Select a node
-* Tools -> Node Graph -> Select similar -> Class
+* Tools -> Edit -> Select similar -> Class

 ### RESULT